gentry-php/gentry/README.md

 # Gentry
-A testing framework for PHP7+
+Test generation tools for PHP7+.

 Good programmers are lazy, but unfortunately that means that stuff like writing tests (boooooring) is often skipped.
 Please don't; it's important and oh so